GLOBAL MARKETS-Asia shares score 3-year high on economic optimism

 "Our global manufacturing confidence recovered from the declines in Q1, and aggregate forward-looking components suggest the improvement should last well into the second half."

-MSCI's broadest index of Asia-Pacific shares outside Japan gained 1 percent to 499.15, ground not visited since May, 2011.
-Japan's Nikkei added 0.3 percent and notched up its loftiest level in more than five months.
+MSCI's broadest index of Asia-Pacific shares outside Japan gained 0.9 percent to 498.09, territory not visited since May 2011.
+Japan's Nikkei added 0.5 percent and notched up its loftiest level in more than five months.

-Spreadbetters predicted the major European markets would open steady on Wednesday, after the index of top European shares ended 0.85 percent firmer the previous session.
+Top European shares ended up 0.85 percent, despite some disappointing manufacturing data from the region.

-The economic news globally had been mostly bright with measures of manufacturing in China, Japan, the UK and United States all pointing to a pick-up in production.
+The economic news elsewhere was mostly bright with measures of manufacturing in China, Japan, the UK and United States all pointing to a pick-up in production.

-In an encouraging sign for consumer demand, U.S. auto sales almost reached an annualised 17 million in June, way above forecasts and the strongest since 2006.
+In an encouraging sign for consumer demand, U.S. auto sales almost reached 17 million annualised in June, way above forecasts and the strongest since 2006.

 STERLING ON THE RISE